 When is it ordered?

-Apo B may be measured, along with an apo A-I or other lipid tests, when a health practitioner is trying to evaluate someone's risk of developing CVD and when a person has a personal or family history of heart disease and/or abnormal lipid levels, especially when the person has significantly elevated triglyceride levels.
+Apo B may be measured, along with an apo A-I or other lipid tests, when a healthcare practitioner is trying to evaluate someone's risk of developing CVD and when a person has a personal or family history of heart disease and/or abnormal lipid levels, especially when the person has significantly elevated triglyceride levels.

 Sometimes apo B is ordered to monitor a person who is undergoing treatment for high cholesterol.